eclipse-archived/ceylon-lang.org/documentation/1.0/ide/install.md

 ---
 # #{page.title}

-The M1 "Newton" release of the Ceylon IDE is available from our Eclipse plugin update site.
-Note that the version of the Ceylon compiler embedded in this M1 release is compatible with the Ceylon M1 "Newton" command-line tools.
+The M3 release of the Ceylon IDE is available from our Eclipse plugin update site.
+Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon M3 "V2000" command line tools.

-**Note:** The M2 "Minitel" release of the Ceylon IDE will be released soon.

 Please [report any issue in our issue tracker][issues].